-For 802.1p-based priority, the KSZ8863MLL/FLL/RLL examines the ingress (incoming) packets to determine whether they are tagged.
-If tagged, the 3-bit priority field in the VLAN tag is retrieved and compared against the "priority mapping" value, as specified by the registers 12 and 13.
+For 802.1p-based priority, the KSZ8873MLL/FLL/RLL examines the ingress (incoming) packets to determine whether they are tagged.
+If tagged, the 3-bit priority field in the VLAN tag is retrieved and compared against the "priority mapping" value, as specified by the Registers 12 and 13.
 The "priority mapping" value is programmable.

-The following figure illustrates how the 802.1p priority field is embedded in the 802.1Q VLAN tag.
+Figure 6 illustrates how the 802.1p priority field is embedded in the 802.1Q VLAN tag.